Code-Institute-Submissions/ArcticSchool/README.md

 #### Social account login (Google and Facebook)

-This feature allows users to login by using their social account.
-This will changed user experience and make the login process easy and simple.
+This feature allows users to log in by using their social accounts.
+This will change the user experience and make the login process easy and simple.

 #### Subscribing Newsletter Form

-Newsletter form is only a visual prototype.
+The newsletter form is only a visual prototype.
 It hasn't got a real action to sign customers for a newsletter.
-All customers are singed autmatically to subscribing newsletter when registering.
+All customers have signed automatically to subscribing newsletter when registering.
-This will allow users to subscribe without creating account on webiste.
+This will allow users to subscribe without creating an account on a website.

-Other small features are going to be implemented in feature, **Filtering Lessons** by Level, **Real Time Chat** also I would like to change **Management/Adminstartion Pages** style and **Forms** usability.
+Other small features are going to be implemented in feature, **Filtering Lessons** by Level, **Real-Time Chat** also I would like to change **Management/Administration Pages** style and **Forms** usability.

 ---